-Class # Class Description Floral Option - Create a seasonal arrangement, modern or contemporary arrangement, bridal bouquet, special occasion centerpiece, or plant you have propagated 24041 and grown yourself.

-Educational Display Option - Create a poster, notebook or display about one of the following:

-- 1. Describe how you created your arrangement, include information on the design principles utilized. - 2.
-Explore and explain how you utilize different flowers to make a similar style arrangement for different seasons (tulips in spring, mums in fall, etc.) or how to utilize similar flowers to make different styles of arrangements. - 3.
-Explore and explain: the cost of arrangement and/or a cost comparison with flowers (different types flowers, different time year, etc.). - 4.
-Explore and explain: forcing flowers (bulbs, branches, etc.). - 5.
-Explore and explain: marketing in the floral industry (large or small business) and/ or a market survey and results, and how they can benefit the floral industry. - 6.
-Explore and explain: how to start a business related to the floral industry and may include a business plan. - 7.
-Explore and explain the origins of flowers and/or the floriculture industry around the world. - 8.
-Explore and explain: tissue culture, biotechnology, or traditional breeding of new flower types -- what are they, how are they used, pros and cons. - 9.
-Explore and explain: be a plant detective -- what kinds of problems might you have in growing and caring for flowers, and how to solve. - 10.
-Describe an experiment you did and the results. - 11.
-Describe a community service activity you did related to your flowers project: how, why, results. - 12.
-Another similar activity.
+Option - Create a seasonal arrangement, modern or contemporary , bridal bouquet, special occasion centerpiece, or plant you have propagated ourself.
+4041 Educa tional Display Option - Create a poster, notebook or display about one of the following: tional Display Option - create a poster, notebook of display about one of the 1.
+Describe how you created your arrangement, include information on the design principles utilized.
+2. Explore and explain how you utilize different flowers to make a similar style arrangement for different seasons (tulips in spring, mums in fall, etc.) or how to utilize similar flowers to make different styles of arrangements.
+3. Explore and explain: the cost of arrangement and/or a cost comparison with flowers (different types flowers, different time year, etc.).
+4. Explore and explain: forcing flowers (bulbs, branches, etc.).
+5. Explore and explain: marketing in the floral industry (large or small business) and/ or a market survey and results, and how they can benefit the floral industry.
+6. Explore and explain: how to start a business related to the floral industry and may include a business plan.
+7. Explore and explain the origins of flowers and/or the floriculture industry around the world.
+8. Explore and explain: tissue culture, biotechnology, or traditional breeding of new flower types what are they, how are they used, pros and cons.
+9. Explore and explain: be a plant detective what kinds of problems might you have in growing and caring for flowers, and how to solve.
+10. .
+Describe an experiment you did and the results. .
+Describe a community service activity you did related to your flowers project: how, why, results.
+12 Another similar activity.
+4042